GS90/addFC/README.md

 The easiest way to install is to use the Python package management system - [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):

 * `pip install ezdxf numpy`

-### Notes

-The workbench is under development.

-If you encounter problems after the update, try deleting the preferences directory:

-`FreeCAD/Mod/addFC/pref`

 ## License